hafizkh/Team14Web_IL_Marino/README.md

  - User can order Online and pay as cash / card within five days of order
  - User can Reserve table and give Feedback / suggestion

+ ### This is the first University project of three members of Restaurant in which user can see menu, order online, reserve the table and give feedback / suggestion.
+The data for the order and user stors in the DB phpmyadmin where admin can perform CRUD.

  ### Stacks used in website
  - HTML 3
  - CSS 3